coracle-social/zooid/README.md

 Contains policy and access related configuration.

-- `strip_signatures` - whether to remove signatures when serving events.
+- `strip_signatures` - whether to remove signatures when serving events to non-admins.
 This requires clients/users to trust the relay to properly authenticate signatures.
 Be cautious about using this; a malicious relay will be able to execute all kinds of attacks, including potentially serving events unrelated to a community use case.

 ### `[groups]`